chinapedia/wikipedia.abstract.en/Page/Biomedical_engineering.md

 Biomechanics

-Protein_translation.gif is a biological machine that utilizes protein dynamics]] Biomechanics is the study of the structure and function of the mechanical aspects of biological systems, at any level from whole organisms to organs, cells and cell organelles,[3] using the methods of mechanics.[4]
+is a biological machine that utilizes protein dynamics]] Biomechanics is the study of the structure and function of the mechanical aspects of biological systems, at any level from whole organisms to organs, cells and cell organelles,[3] using the methods of mechanics.[4]

 Biomaterial